mai-elsayed23/high-res-elec-demand/script/inputs/geospatial-files/README.md

 **N.B.** The coordinate reference system for all geospatial files should be WGS84.

+**N.B.B.** The files uploaded here to the **inputs/geospatial-files** folder are for the Namibian illustrative case study.
+Files for other study regions can be downloaded from the sources listed below.
+Except for the study region borders, the other files cover the entire globe.
+The user can then clip them to the desired study region using that region's administrative borders, and then upload them to be used as inputs in the main script.

 #### Details of input datasets
 |Dataset|Type|Spatial extent|Spatial resolution|Temporal resolution|Selected year|Unit|Source|Filename(s) in this folder|
 |-------|----|-------------|------------------|-------------------|-------------|----|------|-----------------------|